-UPDATE: May 17, 2019: This article has been updated to include off-premise and delivery initiatives from Jack in the Box, Noodles & Company and FAT Brands, which were outlined in a recent earnings report.
+UPDATE: June 4, 2019: This article has been updated to include off-premise and delivery initiatives from Cracker Barrel and Red Robin, which were outlined in recent earnings calls with investors.

 From Starbucks rolling out delivery via Uber Eats across the country to Chipotle focusing on promotions to increase delivery awareness, restaurant brands continue to expand their delivery and off-premise capabilities alongside growing consumer demand.
 Restaurants continue to see incremental sales and same-store sales growing as off-premise makes up a larger piece of the pie.